 Growing up, peas, broccoli, and pretty much anything green made us squirm.
-As grown-ups it’s nice to know that vegetables don’t have to be ‘the worst’ or something you dread eating.
+As grown-ups, it’s nice to know that vegetables don’t have to be ‘the worst’ or something you dread eating.
 Here are a few tips to help you make them more interesting.

-Bake, don’t Boil
+Bake, don’t boil

-Whilst you can boil vegetables, it fills them with water and robs them of flavor.
+While you can boil vegetables, it fills them with water and robs them of flavor.
 We recommend baking them.
 Wrap them in baking paper or foil, add a few slices of onion or some chopped garlic and cook in the oven – we recommend uncovering at the end to let the vegetables get a little crispy.

 Greens tend to be fairly mild in taste, which makes them perfect for spicing up.
 Sprinkle some sea salt on top, add a little rosemary or thyme, you can even do things like steam them with chicken stock or fish stock to add subtle flavor.

-Add it to a smoothie.
-Fruit, yogurt, a dash of honey, and some cauliflower.
+Add it to a smoothie: fruit, yogurt, a dash of honey, and some cauliflower.
 If you can’t see it, you probably won’t notice it – trick yourself!

-One of the simplest ways to upgrade your vegetables is squeeze some lemon juice over them.
+One of the simplest ways to upgrade your vegetables is to squeeze some lemon juice over them.
 Lemon immediately adds a freshness to whatever you’re eating and has a way of enhancing the taste.
-Olive oil is another great way to add some excitement to an otherwise basic plate of vegetables – you can either fry lightly in olive oil, or drizzle the oil over steamed vegetables.
+Olive oil is another great way to add some excitement to an otherwise basic plate of vegetables – you can either fry lightly in olive oil or drizzle the oil over steamed vegetables.

 Don’t eat your vegetables on the side.
 That’s a mistake we’ve been making since we were young.
 Try and think of your greens the way you think of pasta or rice as an accompaniment to the sauce being served.
-Try chopping up your broccoli and topping it with meat sauce – you won’t even realise you’re eating it!
+Try chopping up your broccoli and topping it with meat sauce – you won’t even realize you’re eating it!

 Adding a crunchy outside to a vegetable is a sure-fire way to guarantee it becomes tastier.
 Try chopping almonds up finely and crusting chunky slices of zucchini or eggplant – delicious!

-Think Outside the Shape
+Think outside the shape

-Just because when you get it it’s one shape, doesn’t mean it has to stay that way.
+Just because when you get it, it’s one shape doesn’t mean it has to stay that way.
 Think outside the shape of the vegetable.
 There’s more than one way to cut broccoli and carrots – experiment with a mandolin or a spiralizer, or try slicing vegetables into chips and roasting them in the oven.